appsody/appsody-operator/doc/user-guide.md

 Appropriate cluster role and binding are required to watch another namespace or to watch all namespaces.

-_Operator cannot be installed to watch multiple namespaces_
+_Limitation: Operator cannot be installed to watch multiple namespaces_

 ## Overview

-The architecture of the Appsody Application Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
-Creating a `AppsodyApplication` custom resource (CR) triggers the Appsody Application Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.
+The architecture of the Appsody Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
+Creating a `AppsodyApplication` custom resource (CR) triggers the Appsody Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.

 Each instance of `AppsodyApplication` CR represents the application to be deployed on the cluster: